rbroggi/btcnode/readme.md

 3. [electrs](https://github.com/rbroggi/btcnode/tree/electrs): a full `bitcoind` node with `txindex=1` along with an [electrs](https://github.com/romanz/electrs)
 electrum server.

-In all configurations/environments `bitcoind` operates in conjunction with [TOR](https://wiki.archlinux.org/title/tor) for optimal security and anonymity.
+In all configurations `bitcoind` operates in conjunction with [TOR](https://wiki.archlinux.org/title/tor) for optimal security and anonymity.

-The repo supports 4 basic ways of exposing your bitcoind/electrs service:
+All configurations support 4 ways of exposing your `bitcoind` (and `electrs` when applicable) services:

 1. `local` - service API only available in the node (`127.0.0.1`) where the docker-compose environment runs.
 2. `tor` - service API exposed using a tor hidden service through an onion address.